grocid/libPQP/README.md

 The final product will use Salsa-20 as symmetric-cipher primitive and Poly1305 for authentication purposes.
 Moreover, PBKDF2 or similar will be used for key generation.

 Speed-ups in the decoding use the fast fourier transform (FFT) to achieve O(n log n) complexity in modular polynomial multiplications, instead of O(n²).
-Because of that the FFT implementation in Numpy is restricted to certain lengths (multiples of powers of 2), prime-power block length is not used (of course, in the final product prime-power block length will be used).
+Because the FFT implementation in Numpy is restricted to certain lengths (multiples of powers of 2), prime-power block length is not used (of course, in the final product prime-power block length will be used).
 See below for known vulnerabilities.

 Below are given the proposed parameters for rate R = 1/2.